Financial Samurai

 By legally marrying someone, your surviving spouse gets to at least collect your Social Security benefits when the time comes for distribution.

 Yes, there is something to be said for following tradition and being a romantic.
-I’m sure some reading this will think, “Gawd, love is not just about money you know!”, which is true.
-Now finally, we can all get married and not have to pay the government for such a privilege!
+I'm sure some reading this will think, “Gawd, love is not just about money you know!”, which is true.
+Now finally, we can all marry and not have to pay the government for such a privilege!

 Achieve Financial Freedom Through Real Estate